 - Gloves / mittens

-There are many things to do in Whistler off the slopes and if you’re planning a trip, let the experts at Whistler.com help you find them.
-You can also try the new Ask Whistler live chat service where you can text, WhatsApp and Facebook Messenger your specific questions from 8 AM to 7 PM daily (Pacific Standard Time).
+There are many things to do in Whistler off the slopes and as a non-skier, if you’re planning a trip, let the experts at Whistler.com help you find them.
+You can also try the new Ask Whistler live chat service where you can text, WhatsApp and Facebook Messenger your specific questions.